Sign up to Wool.com and create your own personal wool hub.

 Welfare Improved Practices

-Welfare-improved surgery with pain relief is rapidly replacing the practice of traditional mulesing without pain relief.
+Welfare-improved surgery with analgesics and anaesthetics is rapidly replacing the practice of traditional mulesing without the use of analgesics or anaesthestics.

 Strong progress is being made and a significant proportion of woolgrowers have removed the need for the traditional mulesing procedure in some or all of their sheep.

-In a 2017 survey of 1,200 merino breeders across Australia, the results showed that 83% of Merino lambs mulesed received pain relief.
+In a 2017 survey of 1,200 merino breeders across Australia, the results showed that 83% of Merino lambs mulesed received analgesics and/or anaesthesia.

 Tri-Solfen is a topical product applied after mulesing and contains local anaesthetic agents to alleviate pain, and haemostatic and antiseptic agents to reduce bleeding and promote healing.